sagemath/trac_to_gh/Issue 3208.md

 # Issue 3208: [with patch, needs review] a bunch of small changes to the tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3208

 Original creator: jhpalmieri